kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day08-No-Numbers/README.md

 ### Challenge Modifier

-"Your challenge is to write a program to complete today's puzzle using no numbers (you may convert any numbers in your challenge input)"
+Part 1: "Your challenge is to write a program to complete today's puzzle using no numbers (you may convert any numbers in your challenge input)"

 Ha!
 Since I rerolled this Modifier on Day 3 it's back for more!

 Well, today's puzzle is not nearly as number-heavy as Day 3's, so let's do it!

+...Well, that was easy for Part 1.
+Part 2 was a bit harder, but doable... until the numbers got so big that JavaScript ran out of memory

+Let's go ahead and reroll!

+Part 2 : "Your challenge is to write a program to complete today's puzzle making declarations in alphabetical order"

+Sounds good!

 ### Points Earned